An energy-based model approach to rare event probability estimation: Illustrative test examples

-As an alternative, we consider an asymmetric and heavy -tailed Generalized Extreme Value (GEV) distribution as $p_{\textup{ref}}(r)$.
+As an alternative, we consider an asymmetric and heavy-tailed Generalized Extreme Value (GEV) distribution as $p_{\textup{ref}}(r)$.
 We start with $\mathrm{GEV}(2,2,0.33)$ using a location parameter of 2, a scale parameter of 2, and a shape parameter of 0.33.
 This shift results in a PDF $p_{\textup{ref}}(r)$ that has minimal mass in the high-probability region of $R$ (Fig.~\ref{EBM_fig:EBM_branch_N1}).
 The resulting joint PDF $p_{V_{\textup{opt}}}(\theta_1, \theta_2)$ (Fig.~\ref{EBM_fig:EBM_branch_N3}) displays an increased level of exploration outside the limit states but partly omits the central region that links the four branches.
 This creates challenges when transitioning between modes during the MH sampling process, leading to biased probability estimates with high COVs (Table~\ref{EBM_tab:branch}).
+It also required a slightly increased computational budget of 12,000 evaluations.
 These findings suggest that a well-chosen $p_{\textup{ref}}(r)$ should not only have heavy right tails, but also include the high probability region of $R$ while excluding the left tails of its distribution.
 Therefore, we change to a type I extreme value distribution $\mathrm{GEV}(2,3,0)$ (Fig.~\ref{EBM_fig:EBM_branch_N1}), which expands the joint PDF $p_{V_{\textup{opt}}}(\theta_1, \theta_2)$ while the central region is still incorporated (Fig.~\ref{EBM_fig:EBM_branch_G3}).
 Consequently, our results yield a mean probability estimate for $T^*$ that aligns with the one in \citet{schobi2017rare}.
 Moreover, for $T^{**}$, we observe a significantly reduced mean compared to the alternative $p_{\textup{ref}}(r)$, and for both thresholds, the COVs are at their lowest with the latter choice.\\

 To ensure a connected $p_{V_{\textup{opt}}}(\theta_1, \theta_2)$ and enhanced exploration of the failure regions, we consider $\mathrm{GEV}(2,3,0)$ to be the best choice.
 In evaluating subset sampling for comparison purposes, we employ the average computational budget of the EBM approach.
 A satisfactory performance was achieved with 80 samples per subset and a propagation using 5 MH steps.
 For both thresholds, we obtain comparable mean estimates with both methods, yet higher COVs with subset sampling compared to EBM with $\mathrm{GEV}(2,3,0)$.
 In fact, the COV for the second threshold $T^{**}$ is about 50 $\%$ higher. \\